nrfconnect/sdk-nrfxlib/softdevice_controller/doc/scheduling.rst

 The connection event is the time within a timing-event reserved for sending or receiving packets.
 The |controller| can be configured to dynamically extend the connection event length to fit the maximum number of packets inside the connection event before the timing-event must be ended.
+The time is extended one packet pair at a time until the maximum extend time is reached.
+The connection event cannot be longer than the connection interval; when the interval is reached, the connection event ends and the next connection event begins.
+A connection event cannot be extended if it will collide with another timing-event, regardless of the priorities of the timing-events.
 In |NCS| connection event extension is enabled by default.
-By default, the connection event is extended as much as possible up to one connection interval.
-That is, either until the start of the next connection event, or another conflicting timing-event of equal or higher priority.
-It can be turned off by using the :kconfig:option:`CONFIG_BT_CTLR_SDC_CONN_EVENT_EXTEND_DEFAULT` Kconfig option, or with the vendor-specific HCI command defined by :c:func:`hci_vs_sdc_conn_event_extend`.
+It can be turned off using the vendor-specific HCI command defined by :c:func:`sdc_hci_cmd_vs_conn_event_extend`.

 To get the maximum bandwidth on a single link, Connection Event Length Extension should be enabled and the connection interval should be increased.
 This will allow the |controller| to send more packets within the event and limit the overhead of processing between connection events.